 His recent album releases are The Liberation Project: Songs That Made us Free, Corroncho 2and Live in Japan.
 The Roxymphony CD and DVD will be available in September 2019.

-In the last 12 months alone, Phil Manzanera has co-produced Pink Floyd’s ‘The Endless River’, which was a global hit, achieving No 1 in over 20 countries, he released, ‘The Sound of Blue’, his own autobiographical album, co-produced David Gilmour new album, ‘Rattle That Lock’, which again topped the charts in 12 countries, including the UK, and was Maestro Concertatore of La Notte della Taranta, Italy’s largest free festival.
-He also took part in ‘Sunshine of Your Love’ a tribute concert to Jack Bruce.
-Manzanera is touring with David Gilmour, having already played sell-out shows in Europe and the UK: in December the band heads for South America, playing dates in Brazil, Argentina and Chile.
+Over the last four years he has co-produced Pink Floyd’s ‘The Endless River’, which was a global hit, achieving No 1 in over 20 countries, he released, ‘The Sound of Blue’, his own autobiographical album, co-produced David Gilmour’s new album, ‘Rattle That Lock’, which again topped the charts in 12 countries: he toured with Gilmour in the UK, Europe and South America.
+In 2015 he was Maestro Concertatore of La Notte della Taranta, Italy’s largest free festival.
+He also took part in ‘Sunshine of Your Love’ a tribute concert to his friend, Jack Bruce.

-Phil Manzanera has his state of the art Gallery Studios in West London.
+Phil Manzanera has his state of the art Gallery Studios ,now also a post production studio for films,in West London.
 Artists that have recorded there include Robert Wyatt, Roxy Music, Brian Eno, Hot Chip, David Gilmour, Annie Lennox, Paul Weller, Kevin Ayers, and Chrissie Hynde.

 Manzanera said: “I once had a band with Andy Mackay called The Explorers, it was more wanderlust than wonderful, but I’m a musical explorer and the exploration never ends….there’s a world of music out there to discover and new musicians to play with.